carpentries/instructor-training/episodes/18-management.md

 - "What do I do if there is a Code of Conduct violation?"
 - "What is involved in setting up for a workshop?
 objectives:
-- "Identify several potential challenges of teaching learners with very different backgrounds and skill levels."
+- "Identify potential challenges of teaching learners with very different backgrounds and skill levels."
-- "Evaluate different strategies for managing heterogeneity challenges."
 - "Locate resources to direct your response if someone at your workshop violates the Code of Conduct."
 - "Use workshop website template instructions to create a website."
 keypoints: